 4. Scalability & Flexibility

-You should find a partner that offers flexibility in terms of team size and time allocation.
+You should outsource to a software development company that offers flexibility in terms of team size and time allocation.
 Don’t get caught up in a waterfall contract that is too rigid.
 Start by committing to small sprints and deliverables before contracting them for months and months of work.

 Involvement is a key aspect of a key partner.
-The agency you’re picking will either get involved and committed OR, they’ll just do their work as needed with a minimum commitment.
+The software development company you outsource to will either get involved and committed OR, they’ll just do their work as needed with a minimum commitment.
 But, now, when selling everyone is highly committed because they want to persuade the client, they show a lot of commitment, so how do you separate the wheat from the chaff?

 Conversely, if they challenge my vision and tell me “no” then they start to earn my trust and I will be more likely to outsource software development to them.
 If your potential partner is able to say “no”, challenge your product vision or your list of features to build it: